Psychoanalytic Theory and Therapy.

 - Pytluk, S.D.
 (2008, June).
 LGBT Lifespan Development.
 Invited 6-hour Continuing Education Workshop offered by Live Oak, Inc. through the School of Social Service Administration at the University of Chicago; Chicago Illinois.
 Audience: Professionals in mental health, case management, and related fields.

 - Pytluk, S.D.
-(2011, April).
-Psychoanalysis and Diversity: A Course that Matters.
-Panelist, Demonstrating the Relevance of Psychoanalysis: Contemporary Innovations in Teaching.
-Panel conducted at Spring Meeting of the Division of Psychoanalysis (39), American Psychological Association; New York, N.Y.
+(April 30, 2017).
+Co-chair, A Murder Over a Girl.
+Panel conducted at the Spring Meeting of the Division of Psychoanalysis (39), American Psychological Association.
+New York, NY.